Does whitening toothpaste actually whiten teeth?

 - Special abrasives that gently polish the teeth

-- Chemicals that help break down or dissolve stains
+- Peroxide or other chemicals that help break down or dissolve stains

 Some whitening toothpastes contain the chemical blue covarine, which adheres to the surface of the teeth and creates an optical illusion that can make teeth appear less yellow.